christian-bick/uplink-slack/README.md

 npm run e2e:watch
 ```

-E2E Tests are run against the actual Slack UI and may break when Slack releases major changes on their UI components.
+*Note:* E2E Tests run against the actual Slack UI and may break when Slack releases major changes on their UI components.

 Both, the redis database and Slack workspaces are cleaned up before running all tests.

-All required database state is seeded before a test runs.
+All required database state is seeded before a test run.
 Especially when making major changes to installs and
 user/account datastructure, the seeding might require adoption.

 ## Deployment

 ### Prerequisites

-Retrieve an AWS key from your favorite admin and follow the AWS documentation to set up AWS CLI.
+Retrieve an AWS key from your favorite AWS admin and follow the AWS documentation to set up AWS CLI and AWS ECS.

 ### Deploy